-- 3.1 LTC accepts that under law it is the employer and in accordance with the Approved Code of Practice "Legionnaires' Disease: the Control of Legionella Bacteria in Water Systems" acknowledges that it is the Duty Holder with responsibility to protect its employees and others from the risk of legionellosis. - 3.2 LTC will take all reasonably practicable steps to prevent exposure to harmful levels of the Legionella pneumophilia bacteria.
-To achieve this, LTC, through its managerial organisation, will allocate specific roles and functions to designated employees and to appropriate specialist organisations to manage and control the risk. - 3.3 To comply with its legal duties LTC will control the risks by - Identifying and evaluating the potential sources of risk in all assets where water is present for which LTC has a responsibility; - b) Developing a written scheme for preventing or controlling the risks within those premises or sites: - c) Implementing, managing and monitoring precautionary measures; - d) Appointing someone to be managerially responsible and competent persons to carry out the routine inspections, tests, etc; - e) Maintaining records of the precautions and; - f) Check the effectiveness of the work that has been done. - 3.4 The means by which the risk from exposure to the bacteria is to be controlled will be a joint function between LTC, any relevant partners and appointed external expertise and will be formulated upon completion of individual premises risk assessments and resultant written schemes for each site.
-LTC has appointed Northumbrian Water Ltd (member of the Legionella Control Association) to deliver its competent person arrangements including: - Full legionella risk assessments of hot and cold water systems and produce tailored logbook in accordance with L8 ACOP for LTC sites; and - Periodic monitoring, reporting, servicing and maintenance as identified in the risk assessments.
+- 3.1 Lowestoft Town Council (The LTC) accept that under law they are the employer and in accordance with the Approved Code of Practice "Legionnaires' Disease: the Control of Legionella Bacteria in Water Systems" acknowledge that they are the Duty Holder with responsibility to protect their employees and others from the risk of legionellosis. - 3.2 The LTC will take all reasonably practicable steps to prevent exposure to harmful levels of the Legionella pneumophilia bacteria.
+To achieve this, the LTC, through its managerial organisation, will allocate specific roles and functions to designated employees to manage and control the risk. - 3.3 To comply with their legal duties the LTC will control the risks by - Identifying and evaluating the potential sources of risk in all assets where water is present for which the Council has a responsibility; - Developing a written scheme for preventing or controlling the risks within those premises or sites; - c) Implementing, managing and monitoring precautionary measures; - d) Appointing someone to be managerially responsible and competent persons to carry out the routine inspections, tests, etc; - e) Maintaining records of the precautions and; - f) Check the effectiveness of the work that has been done.

-3.5 For properties that have leased arrangements the responsibilities will be clearly defined in the lease arrangements.
+- 3.4 The means by which the risk from exposure to the bacteria is to be controlled will be a joint function between the LTC, their partners and appointed external expertise and will be formulated upon completion of individual premises risk assessments and resultant written schemes for each site. - 3.5 For properties that have leased arrangements the responsibilities will be clearly defined in the lease arrangements.